linnal86/linnal86/README.md

 ### Hi there 👋

-I will add more content once Ifigure out what I want to put here.

 <!--
 **linnal86/linnal86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.